Sangdol/mintabline.vim/README.md

 * Shows the directory name of Neovim terminal buffers.
 * Shows icons using [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons) or [vim-devicons](https://github.com/ryanoasis/vim-devicons).
 * Enables you to configure maximum tab name length
+* Enables you to label tabs with a custom prefix

 Installation
 ---